auth0/docs/articles/tokens/guides/jwt/verify-jwt-signature-using-jwks.md

 5. Build a certificate using the corresponding `x5c` property in your JWKS.
 6. Use the certificate to verify the JWT's signature.

-For more information about the structure of a JWT, see
+For more information about the structure of a JWT, see [JSON Web Token Structure](/tokens/reference/jwt/jwt-structure).

 ## How many signing keys should I expect?